Indian peafowl: Threats and conservation

 The Indian peafowl is widely distributed across India and Sri Lanka, with introduced feral colonies in many parts of the world.
 Conservative estimates of the population in 2002 put them at more than 100,000.
-While the exact population size is unknown, it is not believed to be under decline.
-Hence, it is classified as least concern by the IUCN.
+While the exact population size is unknown, it is not thought to declined, and it is classified as least concern on the IUCN Red List.

 Poaching of peacocks for their meat and feathers and accidental poisoning by feeding on pesticide treated seeds are known threats to wild birds.
 It is also hunted in some areas for usage in folk remedies.
-The birds have been part of the agricultural ecosystem for centuries, where they aid in seed dispersal and feed on pests such as insects and small rodents.
-However, the birds can be a nuisance to agriculture as they trample crops and overeat the grains.
-A 2018 study found that there can be a 40% decrease in yield in paddy fields due to the damage caused by the birds.
-In urban areas, they can damage plants in gardens, attack their reflections (thereby breaking glass and mirrors), perch and scratch cars or leave their droppings.
+The Indian peafowl has been part of the agricultural ecosystem for centuries, where it aids in seed dispersal and feeds on pests such as insects and small rodents.
+However, it can cause a 40% decrease in yield in rice fields due to the damage caused.
+In urban areas, they can damage plants in gardens, attack their reflections thereby breaking glass and mirrors, perch and scratch cars or leave their droppings.

-The Indian peafowl is protected both culturally and by law in India and Sri lanka.
+The Indian peafowl is protected both culturally and by law in India and Sri Lanka.
 Methods to identify if feathers have been plucked or have been shed naturally have been developed, as Indian law allows only the collection of feathers that have been shed.
-Various methods have been employed to restrict access to the farmlands such as usage of jute fencing and application of non-poisonous pesticides to reduce fatality of the birds.
-Cities have been introduced peafowl management programmes, which include education on how to prevent the birds from causing damage while treating the birds humanely.
-Various wildlife sanctuaries have been established in India such as Adichunchanagiri, Choolannur, and Viralimalai for the protection of the species.
-The Indian peafowl also breed readily in captivity and various zoos, parks, and bird-fanciers maintain breeding populations across the world.
+Several cities have introduced peafowl management programmes, which include education on how to prevent the birds from causing damage while treating the birds humanely.
+Various wildlife sanctuaries have been established in India such as Adichunchanagiri Hills, Choolannur Pea Fowl Sanctuary, and Viralimalai Bird Sanctuary for the protection of the Indian peafowl.

+The Indian peafowl also breeds readily in captivity and various zoos, parks; bird-fanciers maintain breeding populations across the world.